 collection that was made by John Bumford in England.
 Period documents describe trade guns being painted with vines, stripes and poka-dots as well as in red, The original at Colonial Williamsburg is the only surviving one that is known of with painted vines.
-Typical features include sheet brass hardware nailed on instead of using screws.
+Typical features include sheet brass buttplate nailed on and the front.
 No entry thimble.
-This gun has a custom 48" octagon-round barrel in 24 gauge (.58 cal.) copied from the original gun, plain
+This gun has a custom 47" octagon-round barrel in 24 gauge (.58 cal.) copied from the original gun, plain